Mod 1 Manoeuvres Guide: All 8 Explained (UK 2026)

 Smooth braking matters more than fast braking on this manoeuvre.
 Use both brakes evenly, ease off as you slow, and put your left foot down first as you stop.

-#Cornering and the emergency stop
+Cornering and the emergency stop

 The full emergency stop guide covers the brake split (front 70 percent, rear 30 percent), the importance of warming the tyres on the lap before, and the head-up posture you need to keep balance.

-#Cornering and the hazard avoidance
+Cornering and the hazard avoidance

-Same corner, same 50 km/h target, but instead of braking you swerve to a different lane to avoid a notional hazard.
+Same corner, same speed target, but instead of braking you swerve to a different lane to avoid a notional hazard.
 Two pairs of cones mark the entry and exit lanes.
 You commit to one side, swerve smoothly, then settle into the new line.
 The detailed hazard avoidance guide breaks down the body lean and target fixation pitfalls that catch most candidates.

-#The U-turn
+The U-turn

 Two parallel lines mark a corridor about 7.5 metres wide.
 You ride to the far end, perform a full U-turn within the lines, and ride back.
 Foot down, line cross, or stalling is a fail.
 The U-turn is the biggest single fail-point on Mod 1.
 The full U-turn guide covers reference points, throttle control and head position.

-#How to drill them all
+How to drill them all

 You cannot replicate every Mod 1 manoeuvre in a public car park.
 What you can do is rent the actual MPTC layout (most centres have practice slots) or use a training school facility that mirrors the dimensions.
 Two practice sessions on a real layout in the week before your test is worth ten sessions on an improvised one.
+The test day guide covers what to expect on the morning, and the fail reasons breakdown shows where most candidates lose marks.

 Frequently asked questions